googleworkspace/python-oauth-token-manager/README.md

 partially on number of _active_ and _disabled_ (ie not destroyed) secret versions.

-You can also use [`KeyUploader`](#keyuploader).
+You can also use [`KeyUploader`](#keyuploader) to upload these data.

 ### Firestore

-Firestore requires no additional configuration, although you will have to seed the Firestore database with the client secret data, much like with Secret Manager above.
-Unfortunately there is no CLI access through `gcloud` to Firestore so we can't write a simple shell script.
-In this case, please see below in the section on [`KeyUploader`](#keyuploader).
+Firestore requires no additional configuration, as it uses the service account's credentials to access the database.

 ### Google Cloud Storage